thomasdavis/blah/packages/cli/README.md

 - [ ] BLAH should have a way to log to your device so you know why it won't start or a certain mcp server won't run inside of an editor/client
 - [ ] make a valtown example where `blah slop start` is called on an inline blah.config that loads the jsonresume mcp server over slop
+- [ ] still need to add env to tools instead of one master env for the schema
+- [ ] when using flows we should add an array called blah_logs: []
+- [ ] we should use spawn instead of execSync later

 # @blahai/cli - Barely Logical Agent Host